March 26, 2018

 Blog-Reference

-Economists are storytellers, they do not answer any economic questions and put them to rest but merely recycle silly narratives ad infinitum.
-A classical example is the Lump-of-Labor Fallacy.
+Economists are storytellers; they do not answer any economic questions and put them to rest, but merely recycle silly narratives ad infinitum.
+A classic example is the Lump-of-Labor Fallacy.

 The story starts as follows: “It was a British economist, David Schloss, who gave it this name in 1892.
 He was puzzled to come across a dock worker who had begun to use a machine to make washers, the small metal discs that fasten on the end of screws.
 And this dock worker felt guilty for being more productive. …”

-This, of course, is the kindergarten version of the theory of employment, and this blather is neither worth to be discussed nor debunked.
+This, of course, is the kindergarten version of the theory of employment, and this blather is neither worth discussing nor debunking.
 That economists are not ashamed of recycling this proto-scientific garbage tells one all about their substandard IQ.

-The elementary version of the axiomatically correct (objective, systemic, behavior-free, macrofounded#1, #2) Employment Law is shown on Wikimedia: #3
+The elementary version of the axiomatically correct (objective, systemic, behavior-free, macrofounded #1, #2) Employment Law is shown under the label Graphic: #3

 From this equation follows: